NathanielHotchkiss/Fishing-Journal-frontend/README.md

-# Fishing Log Frontend
+# Fishing Journal Frontend

 This app is a work in progress.

+Built to capture valuable fishing data.

+## Current Features

+Register a new account.
+Secure Sign in/Sign out.
+View fishing logs from user dashboard.
+Create, edit or delete a fishing log.
+Create, edit or delete your user account.
+Built mobile-first.

 ## Installation